-Subsequent to the adoption of the proposed rezoning, a tree preservation plan to protect vegetation and habitats during construction will be submitted as part of the application for site plan approval.
+Subsequent to the adoption of the proposed rezoning, a tree preservation plan to protect the existing trees to remain, vegetation and habitats during construction will be submitted as part of the application for site plan approval.
 At a minimum, the tree protection plan will include the following:

-General Requirements-The Contractor is to protect, throughout the course of construction, all such trees as are shown on the Drawings or marked by the Owner's Field Representative as "To be Saved" or "To Remain".
+General Requirements-The Contractor is to protect, throughout the course of construction, all such trees as are shown on the Drawings or marked by the Owner's Field Representative as agreed to by the Town as "To be Saved" or "To Remain".
 The Contractor is also to protect throughout the course of construction all landscaping, vegetation and natural features on public and private property.
 The Contractor is to use every precaution to prevent injury, damage, pollution, erosion or destruction of existing landscaping, vegetation and natural features, including watercourses, drainageways, ponds, lakes, swamps, woods and fields.

 Protection for Trees-The Contractor is to install and maintain a properly supported protective fencing around each tree or group of trees that is to be saved.
-The fence is to be installed at the drip line of the tree(s) or as required by the Owner's Field Representative.
+The fence is to be installed at the drip line of the tree(s), which protects the tree roots, or as required by the Owner's Field Representative as agreed to by the Town.
 Where locations of trees are such that a protective fencing is impractical, as determined by the Owner's Field Representative, the Contractor is to install an approved armor type protection around the trunk of the tree(s) as shown in detail on the Drawings and/or as directed by the Owner's Field Representative.
 All protection for trees is subject to the approval of the Owner's Field Representative.